-4.16 Financial instrument
+4.16 Financial instruments

-AASB 7.21 AASB 101.117 (b) AASB 101.117 (a)
+AASB 7.21 AASB 101.117 (b)

 Financial assets and financial liabilities are recognised when the Group becomes a party to the contractual provisions of the financial instrument, and are measured initially at fair value adjusted by transactions costs, except for those carried at fair value through profit or loss, which are measured initially at fair value.
 Subsequent measurement of financial assets and financial liabilities are described below.